The Analogues: Touring

-From 2018 to 2019 the Analogues toured the Netherlands, Belgium, Germany and the UK playing The Beatles album, also known as The White Album.
+From 2018 to 2019 the Analogues toured the Netherlands, Belgium, Germany and the UK playing "The Beatles" album, also known as "The White Album".
 On 30 June 2019 the band recorded two live shows at Abbey Road Studios in London, where the Beatles had recorded.

+The 2020/2021 tour, which was severely disrupted by the health crisis caused by COVID-19, was based on the re-recording of the albums "Abbey Road" and "Revolver".
+When the shows were interrupted by the coronavirus pandemic, the band wrote their own songs and released an album, "Introducing The Analogues Sideshow", in 2022.

+In 2024, the band presented their final live show, "Sgt.
+Pepper and Revolver from start to finish and much more", in Berlin, Düsseldorf and Frankfurt.

 War Child charity tour

 In April 2025, preparations began for a special charity tour, ‘The Analogues Light: Ticket to Ride,’ which the band planned to complete by bicycle, travelling from the Netherlands to Ukraine.
 To mark the 30th anniversary of the children's aid organisation War Child, the band was supporting this campaign to raise awareness of the situation of children in war zones and collect donations for this cause.
 The proceeds from small, selected concerts along the route from Amsterdam to Lviv went to War Child.

 To keep logistics for the tour to a minimum, The Analogues travelled with a small line-up: Felix Maginn (vocals, guitar), Diederik Nomden (vocals, keyboard), Jac Bico (vocals, guitar), Bart van Poppel (bass) and Kees Schaper (drums), Schaper replaced Fred Gehring, who was unable to perform because of injury.
 The set consisted of selected Beatles compositions, without orchestra.
 The charity tour started on 16 June 2025 in Amsterdam.
+Due to heavy bombardment by the Russian army, The Analogues decided not to cross the Polish-Ukrainian border on 12 July 2025 and cancelled their final concert in Lviv.

 Recordings

-The Analogues signed a six-record deal with Universal Music Group for five performed-live Beatles albums and one album of original material inspired by the Beatles.
+In 2017, The Analogues signed a contract with Universal Music Group for five live recordings of Beatles albums and an album of their own songs inspired by the Beatles.
+The six albums were released on the Decca Records label, which had refused to sign a contract with the Beatles in 1962.